 The Collegiate Young Farmers at Virginia Tech is a chapter that provides students interested in agriculture and rural communities leadership, educational, legislative, networking, and social opportunities.
 The chapter is in association with Virginia Farm Bureau and American Farm Bureau Federations.
 For more information, contact the advisors Rachel Kohl.

 We encourage students to pursue summer or semester abroad programs to promote personal and professional growth through experiencing different cultural perspectives and economic systems.

 Virginia Tech facilitates student education abroad opportunities at hundreds of universities around the world.
 The College of Agricultural and Life Sciences also offers specific education abroad opportunities with an emphasis on agriculture.

 AAEC hosts the following education abroad opportunities:

 Summer Study Abroad in Australia: Environment, Land, Trade, and Culture

 Students get to see most of Australia’s largest cities, some of the world’s best beaches, the outback, and the Great Barrier Reef.
 The study will focus on land use, trade, and food policy.
 The group will meet with university faculty, government agencies, and the private sector to develop an insight into policy alternatives.
 For more information or contact Leon Geyer.

 Sustainable Development Research Internships: Ecuador

 Six undergraduate research internships in sustainable development are available, funded by a Virginia Tech research project in the Chimbo River watershed in Bolivar Province, Ecuador.
-Each intern will spend five to six weeks during summer of 2013 working collaboratively with the Jeffrey Alwang, Darrell Bosch, or George Norton.
+Each intern spends five to six weeks during the summer working collaboratively with the Jeffrey Alwang, Darrell Bosch, or George Norton.

 The College of Agriculture and Life Sciences has numerous other education aboard program opportunities.